 Controlling your personal information

-- From May 25th 2018, all new contacts (business contacts, supporters, volunteers, friends and event attendees) will be asked to give their consent regarding contact preferences through an opt-in form as part of their initial registration, either online through the website or via a paper form.
+All new contacts (business contacts, supporters, volunteers, friends and event attendees) will be asked to give their consent regarding contact preferences through an opt-in form as part of their initial registration, either online through the website or via a paper form.

 You can change your contact preferences any time by contacting us in writing at: